leadstartorg/helppress-tickets/README.md

 ## Credits

-Developed by Jessica Kafor and Claude AI
+Developed by Jessica and Claude AI

 ## Changelog